 - Part-time CPT students (even if you are working up to 20 hours on campus and 20 hours CPT) register as a full-time student.

-- Full-time CPT students register as a part-time student.
+- Full-time CPT students may register as a part-time or full-time student.

 - Part-time CPT is 20 hours or less per week.
 Full-time CPT is more than 20 hours per week.

 - Students who work on campus for 20 hours a week may also work part-time CPT (20 hours or less).

 - The student’s total work hours for each type of employment (on campus and part-time CPT) may not exceed 20 hours while school is in session.

 - Please keep in mind, this is only for students who will have part-time CPT.